top of page

 • A scheduled appointment will happen

-• A professional will always show up
+• The notary will show up

-• Notarization is a simple, low-risk task
+• Notarization is simple and low-risk

-The problem?
-Notarization is often the final step before documents become legally valid.
-When that final step fails, everything before it can stall.
+But in reality, notarization is often the final step before documents become legally valid.

 What “No Backup” Really Means

-• One person’s health
+• One person’s availability

 • One vehicle